-There are light weight options to the traditional wood frame hard side waterbed.
+There are lightweight options to the traditional wood frame hard-side waterbed.
 There are two additional different types of waterbeds that have been made to ensure less weight.
-These two types of waterbeds include Deep filled softside waterbeds and shallow filled soft side water mattresses.
-Both are still extremely comfortable, and they both weight between 40 percent and 70 percent less than traditional wood frame water bed.
+These two types of waterbeds include Deep filled softside waterbeds and shallow-filled soft-side water mattresses.
+Both are still extremely comfortable, and they both weigh between 40 percent and 70 percent less than traditional wood frame water beds.
 Since these waterbeds are so lightweight they allow individuals additional piece of mind that they can own one without fear.

 Waterbeds are a great way to relax and enjoy a great night of sleep.
 However, many people are afraid that their floor is unable to withstand the weight.
 Yet, this concern of safety and protection is eliminated with the newer lightweight beds.
-Even though the old hardside waterbeds could weigh as much as two thousand pounds (2000lbs), a house that has been inspected and passed all modern building codes should be able to handle the load.
+Even though the old hardside waterbeds could weigh as much as two thousand pounds (2000 lbs), a house that has been inspected and passed all modern building codes should be able to handle the load.
 This is because the waterbed weight is distributed over a broad area.
-Approximately 50lbs per square ft., thus exerting less weight per square foot than many items you currently have in your home now.
-However, if you are afraid that your floor may not hold the load, I would suggest seeking the advise of a building inspector, general contractor, or even your insurance agent to get additional advice.
-My opinion is this, if your house can’t handle the weight of a waterbed, then you should probably keep an eye out on your refrigerator and a few other house hold items, they may be just as likely to surprise the people living under you.
-Bottom line in, if in doubt you should seek assistance or advice from a professional who can determine the structures floor strength.